Published on August 7, 2013

 The news bulletin began innocently enough with the heading: “Bleriot’s New Launching Device.”
 What it described, however, was something that in other times might have been a matter of greatest secrecy.
 Unexpectedly, Louis Blériot, the first man to fly the English Channel in a powered airplane, had developed a system for launching and recovering aircraft from the decks of the naval ships.
 The British War Office and Admiralty proved to be very interested in the development — all the more so because it might mean that the French were racing ahead of Britain in naval air power.
 And Blériot, ever the entrepreneur, was eager to find a market for his latest invention.
 However, despite its obvious potential, Blériot’s venture was ill-fated.
 Like many other early efforts at pioneering new solutions for naval aviation, it would soon be forgotten, nearly lost in the annals of aviation history.

-The Blériot demonstration made to the War Office and Admiralty in England was anything but a live appearance with airplane and apparatus.
-In fact, it was surprisingly limited to just a short film, coupled with a discussion afterward by Louis Blériot himself.
+The Blériot demonstration made to the War Office and Admiralty in England was anything but a live appearance with his airplane and apparatus.
+It was limited to just a short film, coupled with a discussion afterward by Louis Blériot himself.
 The article in the newsletter Flight described it well, leaving little to the imagination:

 “At a private cinematograph demonstration on Monday, at which representatives of the War Office and Admiralty were present, pictures showing trials made with the launching and alighting device invented by M. Bleriot were shown.
 In the first series of pictures Pegoud was seen using the original arrangement in which a hook above the cabane caught on a trapeze which ran along a line suspended at Buc.”

-The first system in the film, however, had already been replaced with an improved version, which was also on the film.
-Flight described that modification and improvement as follows, complete with a write up of how the pilot was to fly from and land upon the device:
+The first system in the film, however, had already been replaced with an improved version, which was also in the film.
+Flight described that modification and improvement as follows, complete with a write-up of how the pilot was to fly from and land upon the device:

 “This idea has now been superseded by a double claw arrangement mounted above the cabane.
 The pilot steers his machine under the cable and then elevates, the cable being guided down to the claws by a pair of curved horns.
 In starting, the machine runs along the cable until the flying speed is attained, when the claws are released and the machine, after just dipping slightly, flies off in the ordinary manner.”